image

 John Redett Chief Financial Officer & Head of Corporate Strategy

-With that, let me turn the call over to the operator for your questions..
+Now let me turn the call over to the operator so we can take your questions..

 Operator